 One week ago today, eight lives, six of whom were Asian American women, were murdered in a series of spa shootings in the state of Georgia.
 We mourn with the victims’ friends, families and the Greater Atlanta communities directly impacted by this most recent act of domestic terrorism.
+Check out this source for info on the attorneys needed to fight domestic violence.

 According to Stop AAPI Hate, the nation’s leading coalition documenting and addressing anti-Asian hate and discrimination, attacks on Asian Americans have increased more than 150% since the start of the COVID-19 Pandemic.
 The majority of these were experienced by Asian women, who reported hate incidents at a rate 2.3 times more than Asian men.
 As an organization led by a mission to eliminate racism and empower women, we continue to condemn these acts of violence and racism.